ahopkins/sanic-jwt/docs/source/pages/simpleusage.rst

 We want to be able to pass in a **username** and a **password** to authenticate our user, and then receive back an **access token** that can be used later on to access protected (aka private) data.

-To get **Sanic JWT** started, we know that we need to :doc:`initialize <initialization>` with the `;authenticate;` method.
-The job of this method is to take the `request` and determine if there is a valid user to be authenticated.
+To get **Sanic JWT** started, we know that we need to :doc:`initialize <initialization>` with the ``authenticate`` method.
+The job of this method is to take the ``request`` and determine if there is a valid user to be authenticated.
 Since the developer decides upon the user management system, it is our job to figure out what this method should do.

-Very simply, since we want to pass a **username** and a **password** to authenticate our user, we just need to check that the credentials are correct.
+Very simple.
+Since we want to pass a **username** and a **password** to authenticate our user, we just need to check that the credentials are correct.
 If yes, we return the user.
 If no, we raise an :doc:`exception <exceptions>`.

 .. code-block:: python